nestauk/ds-cookiecutter/README.md

 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   │                     `1.0-jqp-initial-data-exploration`.
+│   │                     Notebooks not in dev subdirectory should be succint and contain no │   │                     function definitions
+│   └── dev            <- Rapid prototyping notebooks
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │